MomenShalaby/books-store-with-node-js/README.md

 # books-store-with-node-js
 Books Store with Node JS
-This is a simple books store built with NodeJS, ExpressJS, and MongoDB.
+This is a simple books store built with NodeJS, ExpressJS, and PostgreSQL.
 The application allows users to view books, add books to cart, and view their order history.

 # Installation
 ## Clone the repository